MelchiorDahrk/Expedition32/readme.md

 Added the Nursery
 Added Melvin
 Added new weapon set to the Corpse Fields
-Tweaks to the Corpse Fields cell including new loot Added a new puzzle side realm
+Additional detailing and tweaks to the Corpse Fields cell including new loot Additional detailing and tweaks to the Tower cell Added a new puzzle side realm
 Improved lots of assets
 Made gold swords sparkly